DivanteLtd/microservices-book/book/ch5-related-techniques.md

 ## Fundamentals of distributed systems

-The microservices architecture assumes the high distribution of our services.
+Microservices architecture assumes the high distribution of our services.
 That introduces new categories of issues that may not even exist with monolithic approaches.
 There are two major theories that should be understood before diving deep into this new architecture.

 ### CAP theorem